noahcs2002/Manage-Mint-Express/README.md

 ## Feature Suite

-A comprehensive list of features to be added to the software is as follows:
+A comprehensive list of features to be added to the software (for now) is as follows:

 ### Game Day Management:
 The manager will also be able to manage game-day information, such as a starting lineup, planned pitching relief, and